-10. Right click and choose Properties to display the account attributes for that user account.
+10. Right-click and choose Properties to display the account attributes for that user account.
+This displays the OpenVMS User Account Properties dialog box shown below.

-- 11. Take some time to see how the account attributes are presented.
-When you are done, click Cancel to return to the viewer. - 12.
-Expand the OpenVMS Printers object to view printers, queues, and jobs, and the OpenVMS Storage object to view disk volumes.
+11. Click each tab in the dialog box to see how the account attributes are presented.
+When you are done, click Cancel to return to the viewer.

+12. Expand the OpenVMS Printers object to view printers, queues, and jobs, and the OpenVMS Storage object to view disk volumes, as shown below.

-- 13. Optionally, you can create multiple management windows, where each window has a different view of the current OpenVMS Management Domain.
+- 13. Optionally, you can create multiple management windows, in which each window has a different view of the current OpenVMS Management Domain.
 You can select the object you want to be the "root" object in that view.
-To do this: - Select the object at which you want to start the new window. - Select New window from here from the right-click options.
+To do this: - a.
+Select the object for which you want to start the new window. - b.
+Select New window from here from the right-click options.

-For example, you could create a window that displays only the printer components for a given OpenVMS system:
+For example, you could create a window that displays only the printer components for a given OpenVMS system, as shown below: